noodldocs/noodldocs.github.io/2.2/nodes/visual/drag.md

 ### Snap To Position X

 **Do**
-Send a signal here to trigger a snap to the position specified by _Value_ and with the transtion duration specified by _Duration_.
+Send a signal here to trigger a snap to the position specified by _Value_ and with the transition duration specified by _Duration_.

 **Value**
 This is the X value the the snap action will have as destination when triggered.